JeremyFriesenGitHub/SnowDayPredictor/README.md

      ```bash
      docker start "container_id_or_name"
      ```
-   - If you want to find your container id, you can use the following:
+   - If you want to find your container ID, you can use the following:
      ```bash
      docker ps -a
      ```